jaudoux/makepipe/README.md

       config:
         COMMAND_LINE: "ls {{directory}}"

-In this example the brick instance `list_bin` of GENERIC have specify a command line that list the content of the directory declared at the begining.
+In this example the brick instance (called `list_bin`) of GENERIC have specify a command line that list the content of the directory declared at the begining.
 This can be helpfull when different bricks share some similar variables.

 Remember to place all expressions that uses curly braces into quotes, otherwise it will be interpreted by YAML parser as a hash structure!

 The syntax can be extended to access variables that are stored in hash collections by using a dot as separator :

     config:
       directory: /usr/bin